charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Native Sparse Attention

 In our implementation of Native Sparse Attention, we initially tried manually created a hierarchical attention layer that incorporates compressed tokens, selective attention, and a sliding window mechanism using PyTorch.
 This approach aimed to optimize the attention computation by reducing the number of tokens processed while maintaining the model's performance.
-We trained the model for 10 epochs using 50% of the WikiText-2 dataset as our training data.
+We initially trained the model for 10 epochs using 50% of the WikiText-2 dataset as our training data.
 However, the initial results were disappointing, as the generated outputs consisted of random symbols rather than coherent text.

 To address these issues, we adjusted the implementation by increasing the context size and modifying the parameters for both the selective attention and sliding window mechanisms.
 Despite these changes, the new results still yielded outputs that entirely comprised exclamation points, indicating that the model was not effectively learning meaningful patterns in the data.